tinloof/sanity-kit/packages/sanity-studio/README.md

 });
 ```

-### Customize documents previews
+### Customizing pages previews

-You can customize list previews of your documents in pages navigator as you would normally do with Sanity.
-You can control this by adding a preview key to the type defined in the schema.
-For example:
+Documents can have their preview customized on the pages navigator using the [List Previews API](https://www.sanity.io/docs/previews-list-views):

 ```tsx
 export default {